benhurjoel/vllm-model-download/README.md

 - **State Tracking:** Writes a `.download_status` file (`IN_PROGRESS`, `SUCCESS`, `FAILED`) to the PVC so consumer pods know when the model is ready.
 - **Model Registry:** Automatically maintains a Kubernetes `ConfigMap` mapping model names to their underlying PVC names for easy discovery.
 - **Optimized for OpenShift:** Runs as non-root, handles ephemeral storage limits using `emptyDir` caches, and natively supports RWX storage classes like OpenShift Data Foundation (ODF).
+- **Security & Compliance:** Built-in checks to ensure models are from verified providers, use approved open-source licenses, and enforce secure weight formats (`.safetensors`).

 ## Prerequisites